Skip to main content

 Occupancy and Nightly Rate

 These drive your revenue.
 Being optimistic here is the #1 way investors get burned.
 Use conservative estimates based on comparable properties.
+Our Deal Analyzer calculates your break-even occupancy to show how much cushion you have.

 Operating Expenses

-Cleaning, utilities, insurance, maintenance, platform fees—they all add up.
+Cleaning, utilities, insurance, maintenance, platform fees: they all add up.
 Underestimating expenses is the #2 way investors get burned.

 Furnishing Costs